 Your Hosts, Michael, Margarita and Sally

-We first visited Costa Rica in 1995, when our grown kids Rachel and Zak were in their teens.
+We first visited Costa Rica in 1995, when our older kids Rachel and Zak were in their teens.
 We loved our first summer vacation there so much (having visited Arenal, Monteverde and Playa Tambor) that we decided to return the following summer as well.

 It was during that visit, while staying at the famed Iguanazul hotel in Playa Junquillal, that we were introduced to Ray Beise, the visionary who created the Pura Jungla eco-preserve just a few miles from where we were staying.
 We were so impressed with the way Ray had restored 250 acres of pastureland back into dry tropical forest (aka jungle) that we decided then and there to buy a lot at the top of one of the two hills for our future vacation and retirement home.